coracle-social/coracle/README.md

 - [x] Sync user
 - [x] Based on petnames, sync network to 2 or 3 degrees of separation
   - When a user is added/removed, sync them and add to or remove from network
-- [ ] Add cursor object to handle since/until/last sync
+- [x] Add cursor object to handle since/until/last sync
-- [ ] Separate fetching and loading from the db
+- [x] Separate fetching and loading from the db
   - Each route should have a fetcher and loader.
   - The fetcher should keep track of the range of notes it has already gotten
   - Separate helper functions into loaders and fetchers
-- [ ] Main fetch requests:
+- [x] Main fetch requests:
   - Fetch feed by name, since last sync
   - Fetch person, including feed
   - Fetch note, including context
   - This is based on detail pages.
 Each request should check local db and fall back to network, all within an await.

+# Problems to solve

 - [ ] How will newcomers get followed?

-# Quick fixes

-- Add default relay and relay list
-- Show relay nav item when no user
-- check security = user.name, image, use https://github.com/cure53/DOMPurify